contao/docs/docs/manual/layout/templates/_index.en.md

 {{< version "4.13" >}}

-The output can, in addition to PHP templates, also be done via Twig Templats.
+In addition to PHP templates the output can also be generated via Twig Templates.
 Detailed information about this is provided in the "[Developer Documentation](https://docs.contao.org/dev/framework/templates/twig/)".

 {{% taxonomylist context="tags" filter="Template" title="Guides" description=true %}}